by Darius Kazemi, Jan 1 2019

 1 bit was reserved for tracking information.
 That's right, they had plans for analytics as far back as 1969, which makes sense: no way to tell if this wacky networking concept even works if you can't measure it working.
 The bit said “this is a 'real' message that should be tracked by the Network Measurement Center at UCLA”.
 If the bit was not set then I'm guessing it was a measurement or some kind of meta message that wasn't supposed to be counted in their actual experiments.

-To understand the next part of the header you should understand that the network was set up as a host (server) that talked to an IMP (basically what we'd call a router today), which communicated via a bundle of 32 links with another IMP connected to its host.
+To understand the next part of the header you should understand that the network was set up as a host (server) that talked to an IMP (an Interface Message Processor, basically what we'd call a router today), which communicated via a bundle of 32 links with another IMP connected to its host.

 Network congestion was an extremely serious problem given the limited technology at the time, so a full 8 bits of the header are reserved for encoding information that was meant to mitigate this.
 Links are, basically, the communication highway that connects one host to another via its IMP router-like-thingy.
 Every pair of hosts is connected by “32 logical full-duplex connections over which messages may be passed in either direction”.
 In simple terms it means that any two servers could have 32 separate simultaneous streams of 0's and 1's passing back and forth.
 Each of these streams is a link, and they are numbered 0 to 31.
 However, according to the document, the IMPs couldn't handle 32 simultaneous connections and it was up to everyone on the network to be a good samaritan and not basically commit the 1969 version of a denial-of-service attack.
 My best reading of it is that these 8 bits are a way for a host to say “hey I'm using this small portion of the 32 channels right now, please don't use my channels and cause a collision, try using a different set of channels”!
 The 8 bits were proposed to be used at least in part to describe which of the 32 links between these IMPs should be used for a particular message.
 (I guess it's fortunate that they only planned for 32 servers.
 It would be trivial to just reserve one link channel for every host and call it a day.
 Private highways for everyone!)